dreibh/hipercontracer/README.md

 See the [manpage of "hpct-rtunnel"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-rtunnel.1) for a detailed description of the available options for hpct-rtunnel: ```man hpct-rtunnel```

 Also see the [manpage of "hpct-ssh"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-ssh.1) for a detailed description of the available options for hpct-ssh: ```man hpct-ssh```

+# The HiPerConTracer Collector/Node Tools

+The HiPerConTracer Collector/Node Tools are some scripts for simplifying the setup of Nodes and a Collector server.
+Mainly, they ensure the creation of Node configurations on the Collector, and corresponding setup of HiPerConTracer Sync Tool and HiPerConTracer Reverse Tunnel.

+- [hpct-node-setup](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-node-setup) (on a Node): Connect the node to a Collector.
+- [hpct-nodes-list](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-nodes-list) (on the Collector): List connected nodes, together with status information about last data synchronisation and reverse tunnel setup.
+- [hpct-node-removal](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-node-removal) (on the Collector): Remove a node from the Collector.

+See the manpages of these tools for further details!

 # The HiPerConTracer Trigger Tool